BanyAdm/Love2Apk/README.md

 # Love2Apk

-Its A New Tool To Turn Love2d Files (.love) To Android Files (.apk).↕
+Its A New Tool To Turn Love2d Files (.love) To Android Files (.apk). ↕

 It Supports The Latest Version Of Love2d (11.5)❤